MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 </div>
 <br>

-The following section explains each of these energy fluxes in greater detail.
+The following section explains each of these energy fluxes in greater detail and how they are parameterised in the *FRICOSIPY* model.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />